zeithalt/t/index.md

 Usually the victims of Corruption fall into a long coma, [some do not wake up from it](<https://zeithalt.github.io/r/mimb.html>), but this time was different - NAIRO was still able to control his body and mind, but his actions were not his own.

-NAIRO was able to use his knowledge of the faction to sabotage their efforts and even control Corruption to some degree to direct many of its attacks at the weak spots of the defence.
+NAIRO was able to control Corruption to some degree and direct many of its attacks at the weak spots of the defence.

 The battle was fierce and very close to the last hour, however, the factions were able to come together and defeat the Corruption once again.

 One notable event of this battle was Brothers and Deltans invading the southern part of the region, while Cybers were fighting Corruption in the north.
 This action was met with a lot of criticism from the Cybers, but in the end, it was exactly what tipped the scales in factions' favor.

 It's not entirely clear how NAIRO was finally stopped, but it is believed that the [MindTech Institute](<https://zeithalt.github.io/r/mindtech_institute.html>) had something to do with it.

-As the most commonly known anecdote goes, someone accidentally woke up [Dino](<https://zeithalt.github.io/r/curious_dino.html>) from his nap and he angrily threw [his axe](<https://zeithalt.github.io/r/prehistoric_axe.html>), hitting NAIRO on the head and ending his delusion.

 ![Battle Map](https://zeithalt.github.io/t/m/eon1097.png)